On this page:

 Planning permit application

-The application needs to address the bushfire protection objectives and design measures set out in clause 53.02: Bushfire Planning in your local planning scheme.
-Clause 53.02 works alongside the BMO.
+The application is required to address the bushfire protection objectives and design measures set out in clause 53.02-3 Dwellings in existing settlements – Bushfire protection objective in your local council planning scheme.
+This clause works alongside the BMO.

 An application must meet all the approved bushfire protection measures for: